 Menacing Shot (Ex): At 15th level, the gunner can spend 1 grit point, shoot a firearm into the air, and affect all living creatures within a 30-

-Cheat Death (Ex): At 19th level, whenever the gunner is reduced to 0 or fewer hit points, she can spend all of her remaining grit points (minimum 1) to instead be reduced to 1 hit point.
+Cheat Death (Ex): At 19th level, whenever the gunner is reduced to 0 or fewer hit points, he can spend all of his remaining grit points (minimum 1) to instead be reduced to 1 hit point.